Corporate and social responsibility

 Paragon will be used for planning, optimising and managing our daily delivery schedules, and aside from the customer service benefits this will bring, our objective is to reduce total distance travelled and thus reduce fuel consumption.
 Our target is to reduce van mileage by 15%, which will be achieved by planning delivery schedules (covering delivery drop sequence, and by the minute timings) according to customer, driver and vehicle specifications.
 The use of GPS tracking will be used alongside the software to validate the performance against schedules and where the driver and van is at any given time.
 This is both good business sense, and better for the environment.

 Enotria is committed to establishing an Environmental Management System in accordance with the standards outlined in ISO 14001 and conducting its business in an ethical and socially responsible manner.

 Our Environmental Policy aims at providing products that are environmentally respectful throughout their lifecycles, and to conduct our operations in an environmentally responsible manner.
 This policy encompasses areas of our business strategy in assuring that we are committed to a continuous improvement process which includes a commitment to minimising and controlling the impact of our business operations on the environment.

 At Enotria we are committed to the efficient use of energy and the use of renewable energy technologies.
-Promoting high standards of energy efficiency in the design, construction and implementation of new equipment in the pursuance of our business.
-Our efforts include:-
+We promote high standards of energy efficiency in the design, construction and implementation of new equipment in the pursuance of our business.
+Our efforts include:

-- Including policies on energy conservation and the use of renewable resources.
+- Working on energy conservation and the use of renewable resources

 - Seeking assistance from external sources such as Business Link for projects on the efficient use of electricity